 On September 30, 2016, Sanofi initiated a revocation proceeding in the United Kingdom to invalidate the U.K. counterpart of European Patent No. 2,292,665 (the "'665 Patent"), another patent owned by Immunex relating to antibodies that bind the human interleukin-4 receptor.
 At the joint request of the parties to the revocation proceeding, the U.K. Patents Court ordered on January 30, 2017 that the revocation action be stayed pending the final determination of the currently pending EPO opposition proceedings initiated by the Company and Sanofi in relation to the '665 Patent.
 The oral hearing before the EPO on the oppositions occurred on November 20, 2017, at which the claims of the '665 Patent were found invalid and the patent was revoked.
 A final written decision of revocation of the '665 Patent was issued by the EPO on January 4, 2018.
-Immunex filed a notice of appeal of the EPO's decision on January 31, 2018.
-On September 20, 2017 and September 21, 2017, respectively, the Company and Sanofi initiated opposition proceedings in the EPO against Immunex's European Patent No. 2,990,420 (the "'420

-Patent"), a divisional patent of the '665 Patent (i.e., a patent that shares the same priority date, disclosure, and patent term of the parent '665 Patent but contains claims to a different invention).
-The oral hearing before the EPO on the oppositions occurred on February 14-15, 2019, at which the '420 Patent was revoked in its entirety.
-Immunex filed a notice of appeal of the EPO's decision on May 31, 2019.
-The original patent term of the Immunex patents is set to expire in 2021.
+Immunex filed a notice of appeal of the EPO's decision on January 31, 2018, and an oral hearing before the TBA has been scheduled for March 2022.
+On September 20, 2017 and September 21, 2017, respectively, the Company and Sanofi initiated opposition proceedings in the EPO against Immunex's European Patent No. 2,990,420 (the "'420 Patent"), a divisional patent of the '665 Patent (i.e., a patent that shares the same priority date, disclosure, and patent term of the parent '665 Patent was revoked in its entirety.
+Immunex filed a notice of appeal of the EPO's decision on May 31, 2019, and an oral hearing before the EPO's decision on May 31, 2019, and an oral hearing before the TBA has been scheduled for TBA has been scheduled for March 2022.
+The original patent term of the Immunex's European Patent was revoked in its entirety.
+Immunex filed a notice of appeal of the EPO's decision on May 31, 2019, and an oral hearing before the TBA has been scheduled for March 2022.
+The original patent term of the Immunex patents expired in May 2021.